Keynote speakers

 Mutatis mutandis

-Marc Jacobs (1963, PhD) is at present, since September 2019, full time professor critical heritage studies at the University of Antwerp and head of the department “heritage studies” and “conservation/restauration” in the Faculty of Design Sciences at the University of Antwerp.
+Marc Jacobs (1963, PhD) is at present, since September 2019, full time professor of critical heritage studies at the University of Antwerp and head of the department “heritage studies” and “conservation/restauration” in the Faculty of Design Sciences at the University of Antwerp.

 He is responsible for the bachelor’s, master’s and PhD’s programmes in heritage studies, including the new majors on heritage policy and on “safeguarding intangible heritage”(starting in 2023).
 He is also, since 2011, professor heritage studies and, since 2014, holder of the UNESCO Chair on critical heritage studies and the safeguarding of intangible cultural heritage at the Vrije Universiteit Brussel (Belgium).
 He will coordinate the application for an extended chair programme in 2023 in a collaboration of UAntwerpen and VUB.
 He is a facilitator for the global network of capacity building on the 2003 UNESCO Convention.
 The last ten years he worked in many countries, ranging from Belgium to South-Korea and Southern Africa on policy issues in safeguarding ICH.
 From 2008 to 2019 he was the director of FARO – Flemish Interface for Cultural Heritage, Brussels.
 He was one of the experts drafting the 2003 convention between 2001 and 2003, and an active member of the Belgian delegation for the 2003 Convention in the General Assembly (almost all meetings since the start).
 Between 2006 and 2008, and between 2012 and 2016, as a member of the Belgian delegation in the intergovernmental committee of the 2003 Convention.